ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-02-14-intro-to-wazuh.md

 Monitoring user's commands is very important to detect any suspicious commands executed on a Linux machine.
 Wazuh, combined with Auditd, provides an efficient way to monitor and detect potentially harmful commands executed on a system that can lead to privilege escalation and unauthorized software execution.

 1. Install and configure Auditd.
 It allows us to log system calls and monitor command executions in real time.
-To install and enable Auditd, run the following commands:

    ```bash
    sudo apt -y install auditd
    sudo systemctl start auditd
    sudo systemctl enable auditd
    ```

-2. Append audit rules to track command executions.
-These rules log all commands run by users with a specific UID, helping us keep an eye on activities that may indicate an attack.
-Run the following commands as root to modify the `/etc/audit/audit.rules` file:
+2. Append audit rules to `/etc/audit/audit.rules` as root to track command executions.
+These rules will log all commands executed by user 1000 (excluding EGID 994) and assign them the key "audit-wazuh-c":

 ```bash
 echo "-a exit,always -F auid=1000 -F egid!=994 -F auid!=-1 -F arch=b32 -S execve -k audit-wazuh-c" >> /etc/audit/audit.rules